HumanTree92/VENT_AdvertisingPack/README.md

 # How to get Adobe Programs FREE:
 1) You want to go & download the Adobe program you would like from http://www.adobe.com/creativecloud/catalog/desktop.html
 2) Make sure you click on Download Trail
-3) If you haven't already installed Adove Creative Cloud this will be included in all Adobe Downloads
+3) If you haven't already installed Adobe Creative Cloud this will be included in all Adobe Downloads
 4) After Adobe Creative Cloud & the Adobe Program you want for FREE is installed you will need to unzip the amtemu.v0.9.2-painter.zip
 5) Once you have unzipped the zip file you should find a program called amtemu.v0.9.2-painter.exe
 6) Run amtemu.v0.9.2-painter.exe